privateryan110/suburban_teen_simulator/README.md

   Additionally, there is a can of fabreeze in the bathroom.
 Hold shift while holding this to spray around the space.

+DOCUMENTATION:
+  Documentation of Suburban Teen Simulator's progress thus far can be found in the "Documentation" folder.

 DISCLAIMER
 This is a complete work in progess.
 I ran into a huge road block when trying to create the mother character with her own behavior and patterns.
 I think I have to recreate this in Unity or something that's deeper than p5 to truly get it to where I want it to be.